 One of the features of the SYK model is that it shows conformal invariance in the infrared in the large-$N_{\chi}$ limit.
 This allows for an asymptotically exact solution of its correlation functions~\cite{Maldacena_Stanford_PRD2016}.
 We find that the emerging conformal symmetry of the SYK model also carries over to the b-SYK model if the large-$N_{\chi}$ limit is taken in a specific way: the conformal symmetry exists in the limit $N_A,N_B\to \infty$ as long as the ratio $N_A/N_B=\kappa$ is kept constant.
 Consequently, instead of having one scaling dimension of the Majorana fermions, like in the SYK model, the two sets of Majorana fermions, $A$ and $B$, generally have different scaling dimensions, $\Delta_A$, and $\Delta_B$.
 Their scaling dimensions depend on the parameter $\kappa$, and they can assume values between $0$ and $1/2$ while $\Delta_A+\Delta_B=1/2$.
-To demonstrate this, we first define the imaginary time-ordered correlation functions